 Dear Phil Town,

-"To be a globally respected corporation that provides best-of-breed business solutions, leveraging technology, delivered by
+"To be a globally respected corporation that provides best-of-breed business solutions, leveraging technology, delivered by best-in-class people."

-I know people who work at Infosys and am amazed by the speed with which they are hiring — In 2000, they had 10,000 employees, in five years they have made it five times as large.
+I know people who work at Infosys and am amazed by the speed with which they are hiring -- In 2000, they had 10,000 employees, in five years they have made it five times as large.

 I would definitely buy this business if I could especially because this is a growing business in a growing industry with a good management team and a good moat.

 I looked at Sales, EPS, ROI, ROE, Equity, Cash, Debt.
 [Click on chart to view larger.]